 Average Salary for Real Estate Agents in Georgia

-According to the Bureau of Labor Statistics data from May of 2018, the average salary for a Georgia sales agent is $50,450.
-That works out to be $24.25 an hour for full-time agents.
+According to the Bureau of Labor Statistics data from May of 2020, the mean annual wage for a Georgia sales agent is a respectable $69,150.
+That works out to be $33.24 per hour for full-time agents.

 How Does That Measure Up?

 Nationwide, the mean annual wage for real estate agents in May 2020 came to $59,210 ($28.47 per hour for full-time agents), meaning that Georgia agents make well above the national average.
 And when you consider that the cost of living is less in Georgia than in most of the U.S., you find that every dollar of your income goes further in Georgia, giving you an added financial boost.

 Georgia is actually the single best-paying state for real estate agents in the entire South.
 For comparison’s sake, here’s a look at the surrounding states’ averages:

 - Florida: $61,120

 - South Carolina: $45,550